apinzone/apinzone.github.io/index.md

 ## Welcome

-I’m a data scientist, lecturer, and exercise physiologist.
+I’m a data scientist, lecturer, and exercise physiologist with specific interest in traditional linear and logistic as well as ML-based approaches to modeling the relationship between recovery and athletic performance.